-David Jay on the culture of both family and technology
+David Jay works on culture of both family and technology

 David Jay has been exploring the ethics of identity, culture, family, and technology for most of his life.
-He's also one of our Catalysts, and we featured his family in one of our Issue One articles, "An Actual Coparenting Contract Plus Tips For Creating The Arrangement: How An Asexual Man Figured Out Parenthood With a Heterosexual Couple."
-Here's a bit more about David:
+We featured his family in one of our Issue One articles, "An Actual Coparenting Contract Plus Tips For Creating The Arrangement: How An Asexual Man Figured Out Parenthood With a Heterosexual Couple."

 Hey David, what's your favorite bio?